 (H) FLAG OFFICERS APPOINTED COMMITTEES: The Bridge may appoint such committees as may be deemed necessary or appropriate.

 (I) BOARD OF TRUSTEES APPOINTED COMMITTEE/POSITIONS:

 The Board of Trustees shall appoint the following positions/committees and other committees that may be deemed necessary or appropriate:

-Audit Budget & Finance
+Budget & Finance

-Community & Governmental Affairs Club Service Program (CSP)
+Community & Governmental Affairs

-Safety & Education Sailing Education Program
+Safety & Education

+The Board of Trustees shall appoint the above committees consisting of a minimum of three members each.
+Members shall be appointed for staggered three-year terms.
+A member’s term on a committee may be extended past the three-year term limit by a majority vote of the Board of Trustees.
+Committee members shall only be removed by a majority vote of the Board of Trustees.
 The Board of Trustees shall also approve the operating codes of all Committees.
 All Committees shall advise the Officers and Trustees, making their studies available for their guidance.
 Before the beginning of the Club's fiscal year the committees shall prepare and submit a budget to the Budget & Finance Committee.
-It shall be the duty of the each committee to report to the Board of Trustees and the membership any conditions or trends which it feels requires the membership's attention.
+It shall be the duty of each committee to report to the Board of Trustees and the membership any conditions or trends which it feels require the membership's attention

 Section 3.
 Board of Trustees